-Indeed, in terms of language learning, the needs are not the same for a student wishing to spend a few weeks in a Portuguese-speaking country as they may be for an employee wishing to get a job in Portugal and requiring an expert level of proficiency as to sound almost bilingual.
+Indeed, in terms of language learning, the needs are not the same for a student wishing to spend a few weeks in a Portuguese-speaking country as they may be for someone needing an advanced level of proficiency in order to work in Portugal.

 There may be significant differences in each course, such as:

-For someone with specific learning needs, the amount of the price per hour may increase.
+For someone with specific learning needs, the price of Portuguese lessons is almost guaranteed to be higher.

-It’s almost always true: the more experience the tutor has, the higher his or her rate will be.
+It's almost always true: the more experience the tutor has, the higher his or her rate will be.
 Logically, an associate professor asks for a higher salary than a recent graduate who just concluded a Portuguese language course.

-A question that often comes up when choosing to hire a tutor in order to progress or refine your command of the Portuguese language is should I reach out to a tutor or a graduate student?
+A question that often comes up when choosing to hire a tutor in order to progress or refine your command of the Portuguese language is: should I reach out to a tutor or a student?

 Each method has its own advantages and disadvantages.

-Indeed, if you choose a graduate student as a private tutor, it is a safe bet that the hourly rate is lower but also that the course will be more practical due to their recent learning experiences.
+Indeed, if you choose a student or a recent graduate as a private tutor, it is a safe bet that the hourly rate will be lower, and also that the course will be more practical due to their recent learning experiences.
 This can be a good option to learn to speak the language quickly and in a fun way.
-For a younger student, learning with a grad student can also help them gain confidence sooner.
+For a younger student, learning with a student or recent graduate can also help them gain confidence sooner.

 Choosing a tutor also means looking at his or her experience, knowledge, and mastery of the most useful cogs for learning a language.
 A longer education can prove to be useful for the learner, whether the student is a beginner or at a more advanced level.